-Most universities accept Computing A-level and offer degree courses in Computer Science or related subjects.
+Most universities accept Computer Science A-level and offer degree courses in Computer Science or related subjects.
 The job market for graduate Computer Scientists is both healthy and rapidly expanding, and in this country demand continues to far outstrip supply.
-Studying Computing helps in developing problem solving skills such as the ability to think logically, algorithmically and recursively which are considered very useful skills to have if you wish to pursue a career in Programming, Software engineering, Data analysis, Gaming industry, Mathematics among others.
+Studying Computer Science helps in developing problem solving skills such as the ability to think logically, algorithmically and recursively which are considered very useful skills to have if you wish to pursue a career in Programming, Software engineering, Data analysis, the Gaming industry and Mathematics among others.